Leopard-2019/PREDICTING-PGA-TOUR-PLAYER-S-CHANCE-TO-WIN-A-PGA-TOUR-TOURNAMENT/README.md

 <h2>Data Preparation</h2>
 All the independent variables are numerical.
-Before cleaning the dataset, the index was reset, and the column: 'PLAYER NAME' was dropped (see Figure 4), since it is not needed for the upcoming analysis.
-The null values were identified, and dropped as shown on Figures 5 and 6.
-The dataset was reduced to 27 columns and  3380 rows as shown on Figure 7.
+Before cleaning the dataset, the index was reset, and the column: 'PLAYER NAME' was dropped (see Figure 4), since it won't be needed for further analysis.
+The null values were identified shown on Figures 5, and dropped.
+The dataset was reduced to 27 columns and  3380 rows as shown on Figure 6.
 Duplicates were not observed.

 </br>
 </br>
 <p align="center">
 <img src="images/Capstone_proj_reset.jpeg" width="1000px" height="200px">
-<h4 align="center"> Figure 3</h4>
+<h4 align="center"> Figure 4</h4>
 </p>
 </div>

 </br>
 <p align="center">
 <img src="images/Capstone_proj_nulls.jpeg" width="900px"  height="500px">
-<h4 align="center"> Figure 3</h4>
+<h4 align="center"> Figure 5</h4>
 </p>
 </div>